ETdoFresh/Blog/content/post/import/2009/2009-06-25-day-2-in-sweden.md

 </div>

 <div>
   Then after this boat ride, we walked to the park.
 It was beautiful, with a botanical garden, and fountains, etc. We had some coffee/tea and ate biscotti made with actual rose petals.
 It was very sweet, but also had a somewhat fruity taste.
-Then we walked over to the mall, checked out a few stores, and ate at McDonald&#8217;s.
-It&#8217;s amazing how many people here actually speak english.
-I am trying my best to learn the language, but I&#8217;m not doing to well in it.
+Then we walked over to the mall, checked out a few stores, and ate at McDonald's.
+It's amazing how many people here actually speak english.
+I am trying my best to learn the language, but I'm not doing to well in it.
 I try!
 </div>

 [<img style="float:left; display:block; margin:0px auto; text-align:center;cursor:pointer; cursor:hand;width: 190px;" src="http://2.bp.blogspot.com/_yEPuIWl8ybE/SkQBMed2BfI/AAAAAAAAAOY/ZDZzjP1dazI/s400/S6301846.JPG" border="0" alt="" id="BLOGGER_PHOTO_ID_5351403571071288818" />][1]